mrtommyb/K2fov/README.md

 You'll need a modern version of Python (I've only tested this on 2.7.5) and a relatively new version of numpy (I've tested this on 1.8).

-The simplist thing to do is to have a CSV file with RA_degrees, Dec_degrees, Kepmag
+The simplest thing to do is to have a CSV file with RA_degrees, Dec_degrees, Kepmag
 Do not use a header.
 For example